particle-iot/docs/src/content/reference/asset-tracking/tracker-edge-firmware.md

 If you have have external hardware you want to power down in sleep mode, for example, this callback is a good place to do it.
 You should turn it back on in both the sleep cancel and wake callbacks.

 Any lengthy operations should be done in the `registerSleepPrepare` callback instead of the `registerSleep` callback.
 The reason is that the sleep duration is calculated after sleep prepare, so preparation steps will not cause the sleep time to drift.

+If you wish to update the sleep duration to allow for a short wake cycle, you should do it from the sleep prepare callback.
+You cannot set the sleep duration from the final sleep callback.
+An example of this can be found in the [short wake with less frequent publish example](/tutorials/asset-tracking/tracker-sleep/#frequent-short-wake-with-less-frequent-publish).

 ---